 Summary

-The Excel IFNA function is a simple way to trap and handle #N/A errors specifically without catching other errors.
-The IFNA function returns a custom result when a formula generates the #N/A error, and a normal result when no error is detected.
+The Excel IFNA function is a simple way to handle #N/A errors specifically without catching other errors.
+The IFNA function allows you to specify a custom value or message to display instead of the #N/A error.
+If no error #N/A error occurs the formula returns a normal result.

 Purpose